philgyford/ansible-multi-django/README.md

 ## Other notes

+### Maintenance mode

+Switch any app into maintenance mode by doing this (with your deploy username and appname):

+    $ mv /home/deploy/.pyenv/versions/appname/maintenance_off.html /home/deploy/.pyenv/versions/appname/maintenance_on.html

+All requests to that site will return `503` and that page until the file is moved back.

 ### Supervisor

 Supervisor runs the Gunicorn processes.
 Log in as `deploy` and then open supervisorctl to see the processes: